Homeostasis in Animals

 - 30 mins

-- Ensure students wear appropriate personal footwear when running to avoid injury.
+- Wear appropriate personal footwear when running to avoid injury.

-- Be mindful of any physical restrictions or considerations when asking students to engage in physical activities.
+- Be mindful of any physical restrictions or considerations when engaging in physical activities.